Advice for Incoming Midshipmen

 Every morning, make the conscious choice to bring energy, effort, positivity, and enthusiasm to PEP and carry that to every evolution of the day.

-Seek out someone who is having a different experience than you.
+And then seek out someone who is having a different experience than you.
 Find someone who came for a different reason and is feeling differently than you.
 Help each other, and learn from one another.
 Show you care about each person and his or her unique journey.
 And if you do it every day, it’ll become a habit, and those habits will change your life for the better.

 A Little Bit of Perspective

-To put things into perspective: I chose to come to the Naval Academy because, on top of being a highly ranked academic institution, it was my only Division I basketball offer.
+To put things into perspective: I chose to come to the Naval Academy because, on top of being a highly-ranked academic institution, it was my only Division I basketball offer.

 That was my reason.
 I went to the Naval Academy to play basketball.